Washington Union Station: Restoration

-A new life
+Remodel

 The station reopened in its present form on September 29, 1988.
 The former "Pit" area was replaced with an AMC movie theater (later Phoenix Theatres), which closed on October 12, 2009, and was replaced with an expanded food court and a Walgreens store.
 The food court still retains the original arches under which the trains were parked as well as the track numbers on those arches.
 A variety of shops opened along the Concourse and Main Hall, and a new Amtrak terminal at the back behind the original Concourse.
 Trains no longer enter the original Concourse, but the original, decorative gates were relocated to the new passenger concourse.
 In 1994, this new passenger concourse was renamed to honor W. Graham Claytor Jr., who served as Amtrak's president from 1982 to 1993.
 The decorative elements of the station were also restored.
 The skylights were preserved, but sunlight no longer illuminates the Concourse because it is blocked by the newer roof structure built directly overhead to support the aging, original structure.